thedakeen/BlockchainT2/README.md

 ![image](https://github.com/thedakeen/BlockchainT2/assets/147140948/d3da6f14-4955-44d3-a9af-c95a16faf1d3)

 >NFT holders in your system have unique privileges such as the ability to create posts, leave comments and interact in the community.
-The interesting thing is that NFT holders are automatically given additional NFTs when they reach a certain level of activity, such as making 5 friends in the system.
-This is a way of encouraging participation and expanding the community through interaction with NFT holders.
+The interesting thing is that NFT holders are automatically given additional NFTs when they reach a certain level of activity, such as making 5 friends :couple: in the system.
+This is a way of encouraging participation and expanding the community through interaction with NFT holders. :yum:

 ![image_2024-02-25_23-12-28](https://github.com/thedakeen/BlockchainT2/assets/147140948/4d242314-e15f-4a7a-81b7-118d8b0fc014)
 ![image_2024-02-25_23-12-55](https://github.com/thedakeen/BlockchainT2/assets/147140948/c98c2a76-daf5-452c-ba4e-e45aaab67f03)